BrainCrumbz/simple-php-translate/readme.md

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)
 --->

 *SimplePhpTranslate* is a PHP component and it allows you to easily insert translated text into web pages.
+Project home page is [here](http://braincrumbz.github.io/simple-php-translate/)

 ## Motivation